nmeylan/power-mode-3-intellij-plugin/README.md

 * `PowerMode` is the settings instance which is used by `PowerModeConfigurable` to populate the UI Settings dialog.
                    `PowerModeConfigurableUI` manages the settings dialog to change the settings in `PowerMode`.
 *  `PowerMode` is stored/loaded by xml serializer and annotation magic by Intellij.
-*  `PowerMode` starts up the `ParticleContainerManager`.
-The `ParticleContainerManager` creates a `ParticleContainer` for each editor.
+*  `PowerMode` starts up the `SparkContainerManager`.
+The `SparkContainerManager` creates a `SparkContainer` for each editor.
-* The `ParticleContainer` creates the `ElementOfPower` (`PowerParticle, PowerFire`) and manages their animation and lifecycle.
+* The `SparkContainer` creates the `ElementOfPower` (`PowerSpark, PowerFlame`) and manages their animation and lifecycle.

 ### heatup

-* heatup increases the lifetime and amount of Particles and Flames over time.
+* heatup increases the lifetime and amount of Sparks and Flames over time.
 The most values are multiplied with `ElementOfPower.valueFactor` to simulate this heatup.
 `ElementOfPower.valueFactor` is composed of `heatupFactor` (how much of all animation doesn't dempend on heatup) and `timeFactor` (how much heatup do we currently have).
 * The heatup itself is calculated by `keyStrokesPerMinute` and the amount of keystrokes within `heatupTime`.